lynaghk/json-tagged-literals/README.md

 This project is inspired by [EDN](https://github.com/edn-format/edn), which provides much richer data structures than JSON.
 However if you're stuck with JSON for performance or interoperability, make the best of your bad cerealization by adding sliced bananas.
-SlicedBananas was originally written to support the [Precipitron 5000]() mobile weather app.
+Sliced Bananas was originally written to support the [Precipitron 5000]() mobile weather app.

 ## Install

 If you're OG, just grab `sliced_bananas.min.js` and throw it on your page.
+You now have the `SlicedBananas` object in your global scope.

 If you're using ClojureScript, add